conroywhitney/writingz/_posts/2011-03-09-quantum-zen.md

 ---
 layout: post
+tags:
+ - blawg
 title: Quantum Zen
 ---

 Quantum Zen is the underlying truth that everything is connected, and that balance is the key to personal happiness and right-doing.
 It emerges from a mixture of eastern philosophy and modern science (hence the name, Quantum Zen).
 It is based on four tenets: Connection, Non-Duality, Balance, and Choice.